dotnet-presentations/dotNETConf/2020/MainEvent/README.md

 # Syndication

-Syndication instructions coming soon!
+See the [Syndication.pdf](Syndication.pdf) for instructions on how to embed the player on your own developer-focused site.
 Contact [dotnetconf@dotnetfoundation.org](mailto:dotnetconf@dotnetfoundation.org) and let us know you want to be involved.